SayanAcharya2002/CurieoOA/README.md

 As the updates are only of appending type and no changes are made to the past data, we can use a modified sparse table for this.

-The QueryHandler is built in a way that, it keeps a running sparse table for each logtypes to better serve query 4 and a global sparse table for all the information to better serve query 3.
+The QueryHandler is built in a way such that it keeps a running sparse table for each logtypes to better serve query 4 and a global sparse table for all the information to better serve query 3.

 As new logs come, they are inserted into the sparse table and the new entries in the sparse table are calculated that would be valid for the new length of the log array.
-For this a 2d array is used of the format array[number_of_bits][number_of_elements].
-Whenever the number of elements crosses the bit-threshold, a new entry is added in the 1st dimension to support longer length queries.
+For this purpose, a 2d array is used of the format array[number_of_bits][number_of_elements].
+Whenever the number of elements crosses the bit-threshold, a new entry is added in the 1st dimension to support longer range queries.

 For example:
 l=[1] will only require 1 bit, l=[1,2] will require 2 bits, l=[1,2,3] 2 bits, l= [1,2,3,4] 3 bits.
 This way, the first dimension of the sparse table is increased.